Radio3Net

 Radio 3 net is the former Radio România Tineret (or Radio 3).
 More than 20,000 albums are stored on Radio 3 net.
+It is a radio station for young people, currently broadcasting as an online-only radio station.
 A few of the prominent features available on the website are "1001 Albums You Must Hear Before You Die" and "Search & Play".

-Until recently, the director of Radio3Net was Florian Pittiş.
+Until 2007, the director of Radio3Net was Florian Pittiş.
+Upon his death, his name was added to the station's name in his honor.